Long-Term Travel Hack #2: Replace All of Your Credit Cards

 Sounds simple, right?
 However, imagine having to call each banking institution and taking 10 minutes explaining that you’ll be traveling overseas for an extended period of time and would like a new card issued.
 Almost without fail you’ll have the customer service representative who thinks you’re trying to place a travel alert, the representative who thinks you’re moving overseas, the representative who thinks you want to close your account… you get the picture.

-Call the institution that issues the card that’ll be expiring during the time of long-term travel.
+Call the institution that issues the card that’ll be expiring during the time of your long-term travel.

 “We misplaced our bank card.
 We’ve looked everywhere for it, but to prevent any fraudulent charges, would you mind canceling the card right away and sending us a new one?
 It’s not necessary to issue a new number.
 Thank you very much!”